amahabal/PySeqsee/_sources/howto/add_codelet_families.rst.txt

 Where to add code
 -------------------

 The convention is to add code in the codelet_families directory under the app.
+This is automatically done when using the farg codelet command.